KivalEvan/BeatSaber-JSMap/example/README.md

 ### Importing

 Create a `.ts` script file anywhere, be it desktop, map folder, or any dedicated place, and simply add the following on top of the script.
-No additional file needed to be created, it just works.
+No additional file or setup needed, it just works.

 ```ts
 import * as bsmap from 'https://deno.land/x/bsmap@1.2.0/mod.ts';
 ```

 **NOTE:** for first time user, you may need to cache the URL if the error pops up on import.
 Hover over error and click on quick fix or `CTRL+.` on select.
+You may also need to initialise Deno workspace if strange error regarding TS URL pops up.

 ### Namespaces